Azure/azure-sdk-for-net/sdk/monitor/Microsoft.OpenTelemetry.Exporter.AzureMonitor/README.md

 This exporter is under active development.

-The library is not yet _generally available_, and releases aren't guaranteed to conform to a specific version of the specification.
+The library is not yet _generally available_, and is not officially supported.
 Future releases will not attempt to maintain backwards compatibility with previous releases.
-Each alpha and beta release includes significant changes to the API and SDK packages, making them incompatible with each other.
+Each beta release includes significant changes to the exporter package, making them incompatible with each other.